marcovtwout/yii-environment/README.md

 The Environment is determined with PHP's getenv(), which searches $_SERVER and $_ENV.
 There are multiple ways to set the environment depending on your preference.
 Setting the environment variable is trivial on both Windows and Linux, instructions included.
-You can optionally override the environment by creating a `mode.php` in the config directory.
+You can optionally override the environment on a per-project basis.

 If you want to customize this class or its config and modes, extend it! (see [ExampleEnvironment.php](ExampleEnvironment.php))